Nucleic acid structure prediction: Tertiary structure prediction

 As with the problem of protein folding, machine learning (ML) has also been used to find and make use of higher-order relationships between the RNA sequence and the 2D or 3D structure.
 They outperform traditional methods in predicting the global RNA fold, but traditional (non-ML) methods still have an advantage in modeling intramolecular interactions and ligand binding sites as of 2024.

+In December 2025, Nvidia released RNAPro, a ML-based framework for RNA 3D structure prediction.
+The method is a synthesis of top winners in a Kaggle competition hosted by Stanford University, where the winners achieved scores within statistical error of the CASP16 competition winners, which used mainly physics-bsed traditional methods guided by human experts.
+This is the first time an ML model managed to match the performance of top traditional models.
+The RNAPro method combines template modeling, multiple sequence alignment (MSA), a pretrained RNA foundation model RibonanzaNet2, and an open source implementation of AlphaFold3 (Protenix).